-The Female Pelvic Medicine and Reconstructive Surgery (FPMRS) fellowship at Carolinas HealthCare System is accredited by the ACGME and accepting applications through ERAS for the 2016 academic year.
+The Female Pelvic Medicine and Reconstructive Surgery (FPMRS) fellowship at Carolinas HealthCare System is accredited by the ACGME and accepts applications through ERAS.
 This is a three-year fellowship for gynecologists or a two-year fellowship for urologists who have completed residency in the US or Canada.
 The curriculum includes 12 months of research spread out over the duration of the fellowship.
 The remaining months of the fellowship are clinical.
-The faculty includes five urogynecologists (4 OB/GYN, 1 urologist), gastroenterologist and colorectal surgeon.
+The faculty includes five urogynecologists (4 OB/GYN, 1 urologist), MIGS, gastroenterologist and colorectal surgeon.
 The goal at the completion of the program is for each graduate to be fully equipped to independently evaluate and manage women with pelvic floor disorders such as prolapse, fistulas, congenital anomalies, urinary and fecal incontinence, and neurogenic bladder.
 In addition, they will have the opportunity to develop and refine minimally invasive surgical skills for other complicated surgical conditions of the female pelvis such as endometriosis and uterine fibroids.
 During their training, fellows will be prepared for academic careers through their involvement in research projects, opportunities to present at national meetings, and participation in medical student and resident education.

 During the second year of fellowship, the surgical responsibility will increase as will the time dedicated to research.
-Five months are set aside as protected research time for the fellow to develop a research proposal and implement a thesis project.
+Six months are set aside as protected research time for the fellow to develop a research proposal and implement a thesis project.
 They will also have teaching opportunities built into the curriculum and will be encouraged to present their research at national meetings.

 The third year of fellowship is dedicated to supporting the fellow’s autonomy.
 They will have graduated responsibility in the operating room and clinic respectively in order to promote independent practice.
 They will complete their thesis research project and will have the opportunity to present their work to the OB/GYN faculty and residents at grand rounds.
 At the completion of their fellowship they will be prepared to take the FPMRS written boards.